ka1amita/cheatsheets/MySQL.md

 ### Joins

+>  Returns all records from the right table, and the matching records from the left table

+> It does'm mean tha there is (exactly) only one row from the right table.
+E.g. the rows from right table are "copied" as long as there are unique rows in left table with corresponding match.

 * `FROM` \<table1>,\<table2> `WHERE` \<condition> corresponds to **cross product**; deprecated in favour of `JOIN`s
 * `JOIN`s
   * `INNER JOIN`  == `JOIN`